faker-js/faker/docs/guide/upgrading.md

 ```
 Uncaught:
 Error [ERR_REQUIRE_ESM]: require() of ES Module /Users/matt/Documents/git/faker/dist/index.js not supported.
-Instead change the require of index.js in null to a dynamic import() which is available in all CommonJS modules.
+Instead, change the require of index.js in null to a dynamic import(), which is available in all CommonJS modules.
 ```

-### Removals of Deprecated Code
+### Removal of Deprecated Code

-A number of methods which were deprecated in v9 are completely removed in v10.
-To prepare for the upgrade, it is recommended to first upgrade to the latest version of v9 (e.g. `npm install --save-dev faker@9`) and fix any deprecation warnings issued by your code.
+A number of methods that were deprecated in v9 have been completely removed in v10.
+To prepare for the upgrade, it is recommended to first upgrade to the latest version of v9 (e.g., `npm install --save-dev faker@9`) and fix any deprecation warnings issued by your code.

 | Removed Method            | Replacement / Notes       |
 | ------------------------- | ------------------------- |